 Some obvious errors in radiometer measurements occurred during the campaigns.
-During the NARVAL-South and NARVAL2 campaigns, the 183 GHz radiometer module suffered from instabilities during the initial phase of some flights.
-Because of strong drifts, the regular gain calibration (performed approximately every five minutes) caused a saw tooth pattern whose amplitude decreased with time as the module became more stable.
+During the NARVAL-South and NAR-VAL2 campaigns, the 183 GHz radiometer module suffered from instabilities during the initial phase of some flights.
+Because of strong drifts, the regular gain calibration (performed approximately every 5 min) caused a sawtooth pattern whose amplitude decreased with time as the module became more stable.
 After NARVAL2, a broken dielectric resonator oscillator (DRO) was replaced.
 Furthermore, in some instances, unreasonably high or low values were recorded by different modules likely due to instabilities in data transfer.
 This is also thought to be the reason that time stamps sometimes did not increase continuously but jumped ahead or backwards in time.

-All data were inspected thoroughly by eye and errors of brightness temperature from saw tooth patterns or spikes in data were not corrected but removed from the data set.
+All data were inspected thoroughly by eye, and errors of brightness temperature from sawtooth patterns or spikes in data were not corrected but removed from the data set.
 The erroneous time stamps were reconstructed where possible.
-If the interval with faulty time stamps was too long and reconstruction was not possible, the data have been removed.
-Additionally, measurements during turns (roll angle $> 5^{\circ}$) or when the aircraft was below 6 km altitude have been removed.
+If the interval with faulty time stamps was too long and reconstruction was not possible, the data were removed.
+Additionally, measurements during turns (roll angle > 5°) or when the aircraft was below 6 km altitude were removed.